uf-mil/mil/docs/software/contributing.md

 Git works by giving you your own personalized copy of our source code.
 This copy can only be found on **your** computer!
 No one else has access to it.
 Therefore, you can't really hurt anyone else's progress.
-Even if you run some commands that mess up your copy, you can just ask for a new one!
+Even if you run some commands that mess up your copy, you can ask for a new one!
 How sweet is that?

 More so, we use branch protection, so you can't push code onto the robot without approval from a leader first.
 Therefore, don't feel pressured to always type the right